 Artist representation of Fort Mose in the late 1750s

 brought with them.
 The settlers of Mose were what historian Ira Berlin termed Atlantic Creoles, people of “linguistic dexterity, cultural plasticity, and social agility.”
 They spoke several European and Indian languages, in addition to their own, and practiced a variety of subsistence techniques, craft, and artistic traditions, labor patterns, and foodways.
 The freedmen and women of Mose also adopted some aspects of Spanish culture.
 For example, since their sanctuary was based on religious conversion, it was incumbent on them to exhibit their Catholicism.
-Spanish priests faithfully recorded their baptisms, marriages, and deaths in St. Augustine’s parish registers, available online in the Slave Societies Digital Archive
+Spanish priests faithfully recorded their baptisms, marriages, and deaths in St. Augustine’s parish registers, available online in the Slave Societies Digital Archive.

-” They celebrated Catholic feast days dressed in traditional African costumes and with African music and instruments.
+Studies of other Hispanic colonies show that religious syncretism was widespread and tolerated by the church.
+Following centuries-old patterns set in Spain, Cuba's black Catholics organized religious brotherhoods based on African “nations.”
+They celebrated Catholic feast days dressed in traditional African costumes and with African music and instruments.
 Because St. Augustine had such intimate contact with Cuba and people of African descent circulated between the two locations, it would not be surprising that Africans in Florida also observed some of their former religious practices.

 Although noted for its poverty and the misery of its people, Mose survived as a free town and military outpost for St. Augustine until 1763, when, through the fortunes of war, Spain lost the province to the British.
 The Spanish evacuated St. Augustine and resettled its dependent free black and Indian subjects in Cuba.
 The people of Mose left behind their meager homes and belongings and became homesteaders in Matanzas, Cuba-consigned once more to a rough frontier.
 The crown granted Mose’s founders new lands, needed tools, and a minimal subsidy, as well as an African slave to each of the community's leaders, and they helped found the new town of San Agustin de la Nueva Florida (today known as Ceiba Moche).
 Spanish support was insufficient, and the people from Mose suffered terrible privations at Matanzas.
 Some of them, including Francisco Menéndez, eventually relocated to Havana, which offered at least the possibility of a better life, and this last diaspora scattered the black community of Mose.